 Just because you have Multiple Sclerosis doesn’t mean you can’t get life insurance.

-While MS, an unpredictable auto-immune disease, will make it more difficult to get insured, many people with this condition have been able to qualify for life insurance polices and so can you.
+While MS, an unpredictable autoimmune disease, will make it more difficult to get insured, many people with this condition have bought life insurance.

-Whether you can qualify depends on the severity of your MS, how long you’ve been sick, and your overall health.
+Whether you can qualify is based on the severity, how long you’ve been sick, and your overall health.
 Even if you don’t qualify for standard life insurance, there are other options such as guaranteed graded benefit life insurance policies that you can be approved for even if you have Primary Progressive Multiple Sclerosis or Secondary Progressive MS.

 We’ve put together an explanation of the underwriting standards for MS. With this information, you can see what to expect when you apply for insurance as well as learn how to increase your chances of getting a fair rating.

-You can also get the easy quoting process started by completing our Compare Quotes form on this web page, and letting us help you find the Life Insurance company that will give you the best quote for your medical condition.
+You can also get the easy quoting process started by completing our Compare Quotes form on this web page, and let us help you find the best company for MS patients.

 Life Insurance Underwriting for Multiple Sclerosis

-When you talk with a life insurance adviser on the phone to apply for insurance, he or she should ask you several questions about your MS. You should expect to answer:
+When you talk with a life insurance adviser on the phone to apply for insurance, he or she should ask you about your MS. You should expect to answer:

 - How old were you when you were diagnosed with MS?

 - How many attacks like seizures have you had in total?